comit/sonoff-bridge/Commands.md

   ```
   We've send the toggle command and received the new state confirmation.

-**NOTE** For many commands, an empty payload is a _query_.
-If you are using _mosquitto_pub_, you can issue an empty payload using the "-n" command line option.
+**Side Note:** For many commands, an empty payload is a *query*.
+If you are using *mosquitto_pub*, you can issue an empty payload using the `-n` command line option.
 If your MQTT client cannot issue an empty payload, you can use the single character "?" instead.

 ### Web